hyundai-robotics/doc-hi6-operation/book.md

   To disable the forced power supply to the servo gun encoder, you should turn off the power of the controller and then turn it back on.
 Therefore, when the encoder reset is completed, turn off the power of the controller and turn it back on, and then progress the manual connection.

 * The servo tool encoder power setting function is a function for engineers, so it is not supported for general users.
 Please contact our engineer for more information on this feature.
-* For details on the servo tool encoder power setting, refer to the "[Hi6 Controller Spot Welding Function Manual](https://hrbook-hrc.web.app/#/view/doc-spot-weld/english/README)".
+* For details on the servo tool encoder power setting, refer to the "[${cont_model} Controller Spot Welding Function Manual](https://hrbook-hrc.web.app/#/view/doc-spot-weld/en/README)".
 {% endhint %}

 {% hint style="warning" %}